|

 difficulties.
 They don’t go forward in the absence of

+fear, they go forward in its very presence.
 Having been on a very short leash, I now wanted to

 know more: What am I a part of?
 What makes life